 I’ve owned several pairs of O’Neil boots over the last couple of decades.
-The last pair of O’Neal Element boots gave me about 8 years of trail riding use, so I thought I would go with O’Neal again.
-Why break a good run?
+The last pair of O’Neal Element boots gave me about 8 years of trail riding use.
+Here is my O’Neal Rider Boots Review from my personal experience after purchasing and using the boots.

-The O’Neal ‘Rider’ boot is the latest pair that I have just started using.
-They are an entry-level MX style boot with the quality construction of a higher-priced boot, but at an affordable price.
+The O’Neal Rider boots are an entry-level MX style boot with the quality construction of a higher-priced boot but at an affordable price.

 Even though they are categorized as a motocross boot, I use this boot for Dual Sport trail riding, so what better opportunity to write my O’Neal Rider boot review.

 As of 2019, they are available with the new O’Neal logo on the front of the boots (below) or the traditional more understated logo as I purchased above.
 They are very similar to the popular O’Neal Element boot, but a little bit cheaper.

 - Microfiber with TPU reinforcing